-SS schnelle Schuetzen-Regiment "Langemarck" (SS fast rifle regiment
+SS schnelle Schützen-Regiment "Langemarck" (SS fast rifle regiment

-His adjutant was SS-Hauptsturmfuehrer Dieter Kesten.
+His adjutant was SS-Hauptsturmführer Dieter Kesten (aged 28).
 The commander of

-the first battalion was SS-Sturmbannfuehrer Jacob Fick and his adjutant
+the first battalion was SS-Sturmbannführer Jacob Fick (aged 30) and his adjutant

-of the second battalion was SS-Hauptsturmfuehrer Walter Harzer and later
+was SS-Obersturmführer Hermann Buch (aged 22).
+The commander of the second battalion was SS-Hauptsturmführer Walter Harzer (aged30) and later

-he was replaced by SS-Hauptsturmfuehrer Christian Tychsen.
+replaced by SS-Hauptsturmführer Christian Tychsen (aged 32).
 The battalion

-adjutant was SS-Obersturmfuehrer Hans Pavelka.
+adjutant was SS-Obersturmführer Hans Pavelka (aged 28).
 Most of the Flemish volunteers

-in SS-Reich Division (mot) were concentrated in this regiment.
-Each battalion
+in SS-Reich Division (mot.) were concentrated in this regiment.

-had one HQ company, three fast rifle company, one machine gun company
+had one HQ company, three fast rifle companies, one machine gun company

 and one heavy company.
 The fast rifle companies and machine gun company